-The termination was decided by the Board after taking into consideration, amongst others, the Group's current financial conditions as well as the adequacy of its financial resources for its on-going business activities.
-Barring unforeseen circumstances, save for the termination fee to be incurred by the Group of RM2.5 million, the termination is not expected to have any other material effect to the Group's financial results for the financial year ending 31 December 2023.
+The termination was decided by the directors of the Company after taking into consideration, amongst others, the Group's current financial conditions as well as the adequacy of its financial resources for its on-going business activities.
+Barring unforeseen circumstances, save for the termination fee to be incurred by the Group of RM2.5 million, the termination does not have any other material effect to the Group's financial results for the year ended 31 December 2023.

 The investor had confirmed on 15 August 2023 that it had received the termination fee paid by the Company.
-Following thereto, the Subscription Agreement is terminated with effect from 15 August 2023 and the Placement is deemed completed on even date.
+Following thereto, the Subscription Agreement is terminated with effect from 15 August 2023 and the subscription is deemed completed on even date.

-As at 15 August 2023, the Company had issued 4,850,000 Placement Shares under the Placement, raising total gross proceeds of RM12.8 million.
+During the financial year, the Company had issued 4,850,000 placement shares under the Placement, raising total gross proceeds of RM12.8 million.